Antimicrobial Paints for Healthcare: How They Keep Facilities Germ-Free

 Prepare the Surface

-Clean and sanitize the surfaces thoroughly before painting.
-Remove any grease, grime or residue.
-Lightly sand glossy surfaces to provide “tooth” for the paint to adhere to.
+Clean and sanitize surfaces thoroughly before painting.
+Remove grease, dust, and residues, and lightly sand glossy areas to improve adhesion.

 Apply a Primer